Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds

 Phase transitions in the early Universe may produce gravitational waves if they are strongly first-order~\cite{Kamionkowski:1993fg, Kahniashvili:2008pf, Caprini:2009fx, Caprini:2015zlo}.
 The peak frequency of the gravitational-wave energy density spectrum $f_0$ is related to the energy scale of the transition $T_*$~\cite{maggiore,Kahniashvili:2008pf,Allen:1996}:

-Thus, the detection of a primordial background from a phase transition by either an audio-band or millihertz gravitational-wave detector, would probe physics at energy scales inaccessible by colliders, corresponding to a time when the Universe was only $\gtrsim\unit[10^{-14}]{s}$ old.
+Thus, the detection of a primordial background from a phase transition by either an audio-band or millihertz gravitational-wave detector, such as LIGO~\cite{aLIGO} or LISA~\cite{lisa}, respectively, would probe physics at energy scales inaccessible by colliders, corresponding to a time when the Universe was only $\gtrsim\unit[10^{-14}]{s}$ old.
 The energy density created from phase transitions depends on model-dependent details, but numerical simulations and scaling arguments suggest that $\Omega_\text{gw}(f_0)\approx 10^{-12\pm2}$ for a strongly first-order transition~\cite{thumb}.
-This is just below the projected sensitivity of advanced detectors operating at design sensitivity~\cite{aLIGO, TheVirgo:2014hva}, but well within the range of space-based detectors and proposed third-generation terrestrial detectors~\cite{locus,CE,ET}.
+This is just below the projected sensitivity of advanced detectors operating at design sensitivity~\cite{aLIGO, TheVirgo:2014hva}, but well within the range of space-based detectors and proposed third-generation terrestrial detectors~\cite{locus,Reitze:2019iox,ET}.